Showing posts with label March 8. Show all posts

 International Women’s Day – March 8 – Sylvia Lawry:

-On International Women’s Day, I nominate Sylvia Lawry, who founded the National Multiple Sclerosis Society in 1947.
+On International Women’s Day, I recognize Sylvia Lawry, who founded the National Multiple Sclerosis Society in 1947.

 Founder Sylvia Lawry | National Multiple Sclerosis Society (nationalmssociety.org)